BroncoSports.com will feature Thomas Bropleh, Jeff Elorriaga and Ryan Watkins this week

-Linder, who enters 2013-14 with 13 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards.
+Linder, with 15 years of collegiate coaching experience, is responsible for the development of the Broncos' point guards and offensive game plans.

-The Broncos finished tied for fourth in the Mountain West in 2012-13, the top-rated league in the country per the RPI.
+During its NCAA Tournament run two years ago, Boise State finished tied for fourth in the Mountain West, the top-rated league in the country per the RPI.